kcjengr/probe_basic/docs_src/source/machine_config.rst

    2. Check the box at the bottom of the launch window to create a desktop icon for easier starts.
    3. To set the Probe Basic icon:
       - Right-click the desktop launcher and select "edit launcher"
-      - Click the current icon image
+      - Click the current icon image, this will open the icon folder
       - Find and select the icon named "probe_basic_mill"

    You should now be ready to use Probe Basic with your machine configuration.